jamersonnascimento/Learning_Readme.md/README.md

 ## Hi there 👋

 ##
-**jamersonnascimento/Learning_Readme.md** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a survey of API and REST concept.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning backend programming.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with everyone who wants to learn about it.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with everything related to fullstack.
-- 💬 Ask me about ...
+- 💬 Ask me about everything you want.
-- 📫 How to reach me: ...
+- 📫 How to reach me: on this GitHub Profile.
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm improving my english and you will find many grammatical erros.

--->
+  # Hello, My name is Jamerson Nascimento!
+ ## Welcome to my GitHub profile 👋